 The Equinox was redesigned for 2010 and then for 2018.
 The 2010 and 2011 models had more reported problems.
 That is why we recommend looking for the 2012 and newer Equinox.
 The 2010-2017 Equinox has a refined roomy interior and comfortable ride.
 The 2015 AWD 4-cylinder Equinox auto shows the EPA sticker of 20/28 MPG city/highway.

 2013 Subaru Forester

-Subaru is known for its 4WD prowess and unique boxer horizontally-opposed engine.
+Subaru is known for its Symmetrical all-wheel drive and unique horizontally opposed 'boxer' engine.
 The Forester takes advantage of both of these features.
 Thanks to its low center of gravity, the Forester handles well on twisty mountain roads.
+The Forester is more of a down-to-earth practical choice.
 Its upright shape and tall windows provide excellent all-around visibility.